theory/justatheory/content/post/past/culture/good-at-doing-things.md

 -   Encourage me to have opinions of my own
 -   Help me understand implications and responsibilities of marriage

 List of things from teachers is similar.
-“I think that’s pretty neat!”
+"I think that's pretty neat!"
 Reinforced by multiple studies around the world.

 ### How Steve Discovered Montessori Education